 Does your vision for the future include optometry school?
 Central students are successful on entrance exams and in securing acceptance into optometry schools with the assistance of an on-campus pre-health coordinator, internship coordinator and academic advisers to ensure that you complete the required courses, maintain a GPA of 3.6 or higher and take advantage of the many on- and off-campus opportunities for research and professional development.

 Although entrance requirements vary, a strong foundation in the natural and social sciences as part of a well-rounded liberal arts education is considered excellent preparation for optometry school.
+Central’s pre-professional program prepares you to pursue optometry education in graduate school.
+With the help of your adviser, you will choose a major such as biology or chemistry that best prepares you for further study.

 Students interested in the optometry program are able to shadow local professionals for limited hours.
 Shadowing opportunities are available across the state including Pella Regional Health Center, Broadlawns Medical Center and Ottumwa Wellness Center.